Arsngrobg/Health-Tracker/README.md

 ## Installation
 ### Prerequisites:
 * Must have Node.js installed on your system
-* Must have a local MySQL database connection set up
+* Must have a local/hosted MySQL database connection set up
-* Must have database configuration details stored in a .env file

 #### To initialise the project:
 ```
-npm init
+npm init -y
 ```

 #### To install the project dependencies:
 ```
 npm install
 ```

+#### Configuring MySQL
+Make sure you have installed and configured [MySQL](https://www.mysql.com) - MySQL Workbench recommended.
+Once you have set up MySQL, copy the ```DEFAULT.env``` file and rename it to ```.env``` and configure appropriately.
+Assuming the .env file is correct the application should initialize with no problem.

 ## Usage
 ### Starting the application: